Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Results and discussion

-It is important to note that it is common in the literature to evaluate the migration of a intercalating ion in battery cathode materials through the calculation of the migration energy barrier using, for example, the \ac{NEB} method\cite{Zhao_EER_5_2022, Rong_JCP_145_2016}.
-Such calculations are able to provide valuable insight into the cathode material by mapping the minimum energy path for ionic migration in the structure and the associated energetic barrier\cite{Zhao_EER_5_2022}.
-However, the computational expense associated with accurately capturing the optimal path for ion migration, and its associated energy barrier, is considerably high, since individual \ac{DFT} calculations are necessary for each ionic position image in the studied migration path.
-The computational cost for migration energy barrier calculation made it unfeasible for such calculations to be implemented in this study, given the elevated number of materials being investigated.
-Therefore, a faster and computationally cheaper method for the identification of feasible structures for \ce{Zn^{2+}} migration based on the available percolation path was implemented.
-The established \ac{percdistmax} and \ac{percdisp} criteria for percolation path screening are expected to capture structures with low migration energy barriers, since the selected materials will then have a direct and spacious path for unobstructed \ce{Zn^{2+}} migration available in its structure.
+It is important to note that it is common in the literature to evaluate the movement of a intercalating ion in battery cathode materials through the calculation of the percolation energy barrier using, for example, the \ac{NEB} method\cite{Zhao_EER_5_2022, Rong_JCP_145_2016}.
+Such calculations are able to provide valuable insight into the cathode material by mapping the minimum energy path for ionic percolation in the structure and the associated energetic barrier\cite{Zhao_EER_5_2022}.
+However, the computational expense associated with accurately capturing the optimal path for ion percolation, and its associated energy barrier, is considerably high, since individual \ac{DFT} calculations are necessary for each ionic position image in the studied path.
+The computational cost for energy barrier calculation made it unfeasible for such calculations to be implemented in this study, given the elevated number of materials being investigated.
+Therefore, a faster and computationally cheaper method for the identification of viable structures for \ce{Zn^{2+}} percolation based on the calculation of \ac{percdistmax} and \ac{percdisp} was implemented.
+The established \ac{percdistmax} and \ac{percdisp} criteria for percolation path screening are expected to capture structures with low associated energy barriers, since the selected materials will then have a direct and spacious path for unobstructed \ce{Zn^{2+}} percolation available in its structure.